Office Hoursspring 2018

 Tuesdays 2-3 and 4:30-5:30 or by appointment

-Professor Brilmyer has recently published in PMLA and Representations, and she is currently editing a special issue of GLQ: A Journal of Gay and Lesbian Studies entitled "The Ontology of the Couple" with Filippo Trentin and Zairong Xiang.
+Professor Brilmyer has recently published in PMLA, Representations, and Victorian Studies, and she is currently editing a special issue of GLQ: A Journal of Gay and Lesbian Studies entitled "The Ontology of the Couple" with Filippo Trentin and Zairong Xiang.
 Her work has previously been supported by the ICI Berlin Institute for Cultural Inquiry, the DAAD (German Exchange Service), and the Max Planck Institute for the History of Science in Berlin.